PellizzeriLab/PellizzeriLab.github.io/_pages/home.md

  **We are looking for passionate new undergraduate students to join the team**

-We are grateful for funding from Eastern Illinois University, [EIU Chemistry](https://www.eiu.edu/eiuchem/)
+We are grateful for generous start-up funding from Eastern Illinois University, [EIU Chemistry](https://www.eiu.edu/eiuchem/) and the Council on Faculty Research, Summer Research/Creative Activity Award for faculty support during the summer of 2021.

 <figure class="img-responsive center-block">
   <center><img src="{{ site.url }}{{ site.baseurl }}/images/logopic/EIUSquare2Color.png" style="width: 210px"></center>